-The Supreme Court is the highest jurisdiction of the State.
+The Supreme Court is the highest jurisdiction of the State in administrative [and] judicial matters, and in [the matter of] the accounts of the State.

-It includes four (4) chambers: the constitutional chamber, the judicial chamber, the administrative chamber and the chamber of accounts and of budgetary discipline.
+It includes three (03) chambers: the judicial chamber, the administrative chamber and the chamber of accounts and of budgetary discipline.

-The law determines the composition, the organization, the attributions and the functioning of the Supreme Court.
+An organic law determines the composition, the organization, the attributions and the functioning of the Supreme Court.

-SECTION II
+SECTION III